w33ble/joefleming-net/src/documents/posts/use-lodash-instead-of-underscore.html.md

 Yes, Lazy.js consistently smokes Lo-Dash, but there's no mention of it being usable in place of Underscore, let alone tested for compatibility.
 On the other hand, Lo-Dash consitantly smokes Underscore and *is* fully tested and compatible with it.

 There's no contest here.
 If you're using Underscore, anywhere (Node.js included), spend a few minutes right now and switch over to Lo-Dash.
 There's no reason not to, and a few great reasons (speed being the best) that you should!

+UPDATE: John-David Dalton, author of Lo-Dash, and JS speed fanatic, [tweeted me](https://twitter.com/jdalton/status/348271845549678592) to point out that lazy evaluation may be [coming to Lo-Dash](https://github.com/bestiejs/lodash/issues/274) in the future.
+Quite exciting!